Does Your Work Matter?

 A global pandemic.

-Thankfully, we could still attend class (in the shower), Zoom into meetings (from our beds), and make calls (with no pants on).
+Thankfully, we could still attend class (in the shower), visit the doctor (from our beds), and Zoom into meetings (with no pants on).

 But not everyone had those options.

-Before we write those folks off as the few (or as stubborn luddites) in Alaska or Wyoming, remember that 1 in 10 households have speeds less than 25Mbps and 1 in 3 internet customers have speeds less than 100Mbps.
+Before we write those folks off as stubborn luddites or the few residents of Alaska or Wyoming, remember that 1 in 10 households have speeds less than 25Mbps and 1 in 3 internet customers have speeds less than 100Mbps.

 The US government is working hard to provide public funding to incentivize providers to build networks in rural areas.
 RDOF, BEAD, and Internet for All are efforts to provide high-speed internet to the areas most in need.
 Providers are leveraging public and private capital to chip away at the number of underserved communities while also hitting ROI goals.